SMS Prinz Eugen (1877): Service history

-Prinz Eugen was laid down at the Pola Naval Arsenal in October 1874.
+Prinz Eugen was laid down at the Pola Navy Yard in Pola in October 1874.
 The ship was ostensibly the same vessel that had been laid down in 1861, as the Austro-Hungarian parliament had approved a so-called reconstruction program of that Prinz Eugen.
 The head of the Austro-Hungarian Navy, Vice Admiral Friedrich von Pöck, had resorted to subterfuge to circumvent parliamentary hostility to new ironclad construction; he requested funds to modernize the earlier vessel, but in fact, he had that vessel broken up, with only the machinery, parts of the armor plate, and other miscellaneous equipment being incorporated into the new ship.
 Her completed hull was launched on 7 September 1877 and fitting-out work was completed by November 1878, when she was commissioned into the fleet.
 Sea trials began on 9 November.

 The government placed a low priority on naval activities, particularly in the 1870s; as a result, the shortage of funds precluded an active fleet policy.
 The ironclad fleet, including Prinz Eugen, was kept out of service in Pola, laid up in reserve; the only vessels to see significant service in the 1870s were several screw frigates sent abroad.
 In 1880, Prinz Eugen had her sailing rig reduced.
 That year, Prinz Eugen, the ironclad Custoza, and the unarmored frigate Laudon took part in an international naval demonstration against the Ottoman Empire to force the Ottomans to transfer the city of Ulcinj to Montenegro in accordance with the terms of the 1878 Congress of Berlin.
 From 6 June to 11 July 1887, Prinz Eugen served as the flagship of the summer training squadron.
 During this period, Prinz Eugen was present during a fleet review held for Kaiser Franz Josef I on 4 July.